 Storing Leftovers

 The leftovers keep okay in the fridge, in a sealed container, for 3-4 days.
-Although, as with most chicken recipes, the leftovers are not as good as the freshly cooked dish.
+Although, as with most chicken recipes, they are not as good as the freshly cooked dish.

 Recipe Card